csiglab/Arbitriologia/docs/Ontology.md

 > Think about the ontological model of the Knowledge Base.

 -  ¿Which type of entities?
--
+- ...

-## List of Entites
+## List of Entities

 - Public Services
 - Provinces
-- Municipalies
+- Municipalities
 - Elections
 - Public Servants
-- Polititions
+- Politicians
 - Industries
 - Exports
 - Imports